MORTAL2000/3D-Game-Engine/libs/README.md

 ## Bullet

+	$ cd libs/bullet3
 	$ cmake . -G "MinGW Makefiles"
 	$ mingw32-make install

-Fails building the demos.
-The rest should work fine.
-Move the libraries out of the folders in src.

 We just need BulletDynamics, BulletCommon and LinearMath.
 You can build them individualy.
+**IMPORTANT**: Move the lib%%.a files into the bullet3 folder in order to compile the project correctly (see toplevel Makefile).

 ## Bullet (32-bit issue - old mingw version)